 Create a circle.
 Copy it with ctrl-c (like in Windows), paste with ctrl-v, give the desired translation in the dialog box, paste twice more with suitable translations.
 Create the union of the four disks in Draw>CreateCompositeObject, e.g. "select all" (union is the default-operation, as you see in the formula window), OK.
+Untick the option "Keep interior boundaries".
 The new object was named CO1 (Composite Object 1).